 - route is mostly off-road but well waymarked, so navigation is easy

 - abandoned townships in Glen More, in the north end

 - trackbed of the old tramway that once carried crowds of holidaymakers

 - Balnakailly village, with its nearby control bunker for a World War 2 decoy village, and woodland walk

 - in the rugged south of the island, some sections are strenuous, with rough terrain in places

 - the high moorland section has paths that can be indistinct and boggy in places (but there is a low-level alternative)

 The route is well waymarked and generally suitable for inexperienced walkers, although some sections are strenuous and the terrain can be rough in places.
 The main challenge is the high moorland section between Rhubodach to Port Bannatyne, although boardwalk bridges and plenty of waymarkers help to minimise problems.
 The low-level alternative route involves 5 miles of tarmac and grass verges (but traffic is light).
 In most conditions, the extra effort of the high moorland walk is well rewarded with magnificent views in all directions, but in bad weather walkers, especially if inexperienced, should consider the low-level alternative.

-For listings, visit this page.
+For listings and a map, consult Visit Bute.
 Generally, there is plenty of choice, particularly in Rothesay and Port Bannatyne; overnighting there works well for those who complete the route over two days.

 No specific baggage transfer services, but local taxis are available.